 Automatic Detection of Tumor Budding in Colorectal Carcinoma with Deep Learning

-J. Bokhorst, L. Rijstenberg, D. Goudkade, I. Nagtegaal, J. Laak and F. Ciompi
+J. Bokhorst, L. Rijstenberg, D. Goudkade, I. Nagtegaal, J. van der Laak and F. Ciompi

 in: Computational Pathology and Ophthalmic Medical Image Analysis, 2018